 There are a plethora of sports to choose from.
 Instead of riding, try taking dancing or surfing classes from Aqua Surf.
 Make new friends by joining a rowing club in your neighborhood.
 You could also play netball or hockey every week.
 Trampolining is a great option, as is a trip to the skate park or the stables instead of the gym.

 What matters is that your blood is pounding, and you’re working up a sweat, whether you’re at a gym lifting heavy weights or not.
-You’ll have more fun and be less prone to become bored if you mix up your routines.
+In addition, you’ll have more fun and be less prone to become bored if you mix up your routines.

 Take on a challenge